OndiekiFrank/kenya-constitution-ai-agent/README.md

 - Results are perfect, but dataset is *small (121 samples, 25 test samples)*.
 - On *larger/noisier datasets* (slang, code-switching, spelling errors), performance may drop.

+##  Findings
+- *ML and DL models generalize well*.
+- *Dropout* reduced overfitting in neural nets.
+- DL accuracy was comparable to ML but needed more compute.
+- *ML (Naive Bayes, AdaBoost)* → perfect accuracy.
+- *DL (Neural Nets)* → slightly lower but *scalable*.
+- ML → interpretable (coefficients, feature importance).
+- DL → less interpretable but stronger for contextual tasks.

+---

+##  Recommendations
+- Save trained models (deep_model.h5, ML pickles).
+- Use ML for *fast classification*.
+- Use DL for *contextual understanding*.
+- Hybrid pipeline → ML (baseline) + DL (semantic tasks).
+- Scale with *Word2Vec, GloVe, BERT, Transformers*.
+- Deploy on *AWS, GCP, Hugging Face*.
+- Retrain with *amendments + case law*.
+- Adopt *active learning* with user feedback.

+##  Conclusion

+The *Kenya Constitution AI Agent* has progressed from preprocessing and traditional ML models to incorporating *deep learning* for contextual understanding.
+By combining both approaches, the system delivers *accurate, interpretable, and context-rich answers* to legal and constitutional queries.

+This project highlights the potential of *AI in democratizing access to constitutional knowledge, making legal information more accessible to the **public, students, and policymakers*.

+---